-We already have touched this subject in one of our latest articles about the average cost of the web app development.
-One of the key takeaways from that research is that we have to determine the web application development flow first in order to understand the cost.
-The development of a web application requires a process, creating a great web app requires a strong one.
-There are some fundamentals when it comes to the web application development process.
+We already have touched this subject in one of our latest articles about the average cost of web app development.
+One of the key takeaways from that research is that we have to determine the web application development process flow first in order to understand the cost.
+The creation of web applications requires a process, creating a great web app requires a strong one.
+There are some fundamentals when it comes to the web app development process flow.

 - What are the underlying needs behind the application to be built?